How Long Does a Car Accident Settlement Take in Florida?

 However, no-fault only applies to economic damages.
-When you have sustained a severe injury with extensive general damages, settling the case without going to court is far rarer.
+When you have a car accident case sustained a severe injury with extensive general damages, settling the case without going to court is far rarer.

 What Is No-Fault Car Insurance in Florida?

 Florida’s no-fault car insurance law requires each motorist’s insurer to pay their full economic damages.
-As a result, when the brunt of the damages fall into this category, it can be easier to settle a claim without going to court.
+As a result, when most car accident claims and the brunt of the damages fall into this category, it can be easier to settle a claim without going to court.
 Because the insurance company has less at stake, it is sometimes more likely to settle without the expense of a legal defense.

-On the other hand, sometimes insurance adjusters claim that you are entitled to nothing above the economic damages paid by your insurer.
-For instance, they may claim you have no general damages or that you are at fault for the collision.
+On the other hand, sometimes insurance adjusters claim that you are at fault driver entitled to nothing above the economic damages paid by your insurer.
+For auto accident settlement for instance, they may claim you have no general damages or that you are at fault for the collision.
 Therefore, you are entitled to nothing.

-Alternatively, the adjuster may claim you have partial fault.
-Under Florida’s comparative negligence law, your settlement from the defendant’s insurer is reduced by the percentage of fault you contributed to the accident.
+Alternatively, in car accident lawsuit the adjuster may claim you have partial fault.
+Under Florida’s comparative negligence law, your settlement from the defendant’s insurer is reduced by the percentage average settlement amount of fault you contributed to the accident.

 A personal injury lawyer can intercede here and insist you are entitled to a settlement and negotiate for a higher figure.